Zebrafish PKD-Targeted Services

 For PKD research, the zebrafish model can be used to understand the molecular and cellular basis of the disease, assess the functional role of human genetic variations, and screen for small-molecule suppressors in PKD zebrafish embryonic disease models.

-The Model Systems Core offers five zebrafish PKD-targeted services:
+The Model Systems Core offers several zebrafish PKD-targeted services:

 - Small-molecule screening for cystic phenotype effects.
 A screen for small-molecule suppressors of a PKD zebrafish embryonic disease model demonstrated the viability of using zebrafish to explore chemical genetics questions.
 In addition, one major emphasis in PKD is the potential use of combination treatment approaches, so the zebrafish offers an opportunity to explore new small molecules and combinations of known drugs for preclinical efficacy testing.